MohanpandeyA/queue_ctl/README.md

 ## 🎯 Objective

-The goal of this system is to simulate a real-world **job queue engine** similar to Celery or BullMQ — but completely in Node.js and accessible through a single command-line interface.
+The goal of this system is to simulate a real-world **job queue engine** (like Celery or BullMQ) — but implemented entirely in Node.js and controlled through a clean command-line interface.

 ---